G36maid/cuda-prog/hw07/README.md

 N = 2^n, \quad n = 2, 3, \ldots, 16
 $$

-Write **CUDA code** to perform this Monte Carlo integration with **multi-GPUs**.
+Write CUDA code to perform this Monte Carlo integration with multi-GPUs.
+Test your code with
+one and two GPUs,
-Test your code with **one and two GPUs**, by comparing GPU and CPU results.
+by comparing GPU and CPU results.
-You may start by writing your CUDA code for one GPU.
+You may start by
+writing your CUDA code for one GPU

----

 ### Submission Guidelines